 If you want to widen your reach and boost sales, making your e-commerce website multilingual is an excellent idea.
 If you’re trying to decide if this is the right option for you, take a look at this article about the benefits of going multilingual.

 One concern that people have when deciding to make their site multilingual is Search Engine Optimization (SEO) – the art and science of improving your site’s performance in search engine results.
-SEO is affected by a vast and ever-changing list of factors, and some translation solutions can be problematic, and at worst not SEO compatible.
+SEO is affected by a vast and ever-changing list of factors, and some translation solutions can be problematic, or, at worst, not SEO-compatible at all.

 However, if done correctly – for example, by using our Weglot Translation plugin – going multilingual won’t have a negative impact on SEO.
 In fact, Google has outlined best practices for multilingual sites, and we follow them implicitly so that your translated pages will be indexed in search engines such as Google.